LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 user wants to quit, they can kill our program by pressing *ctrl+C* (a widely-known command to kill a console application).

-..
-TODO: This doesn't need to happen in VS for Mac.
-Check Windows for this

-..
-As you saw above, however,
-..
-IntelliJ’s Run pane works slightly differently and you’ll need to rely on the
-.. red “stop” icon to stop the program.

 The ``Main`` method can be summarized as follows:

 #.
 Present the user with choices on how to view data: *list* or *search*.